Every Netflix show cancelled or ending in 2021 (so far)

 Back in December 2020, Netflix confirmed the fourth season of Carmen Sandiego as its last.
 The final season of the animated kids series premiered on January 15th 2021.

 2) Dear White People

 Dear White People was renewed for a fourth and final season way back in October 2019.
 Due to the pandemic, filming was delayed but the final batch of (musical) episodes finally made it to the streamer in September 2021.

 3) Dead To Me

 After two successful seasons, Dead To Me was renewed for its third and final season shortly after season 2 dropped on the streaming service back in 2020.
 The Christina Applegate and Linda Cardellini-led series does not currently have a confirmed season 3 release date.

 4) La Casa De Papel (Money Heist)

 The fifth and final season of Money Heist was confirmed by Netflix back in July 2020.
 According to creator and executive producer Álex Pina, season five had been intended as the show's final season for a while anyway.
-Season 5 will be released in two volumes, on September 3rd and December 3rd 2021.
+Season 5 was released in two volumes, on September 3rd and December 3rd 2021.